parvizt/blank-app/README.md

 # GeoReasoner-AI 🌍🤖

-Developed GeoAI Expert System, a Python/PyQt5-based intelligent desktop application for well data management, offline geological query handling, and ML-assisted analysis in petroleum and drilling workflows.
+Developed GeoReasoner-AI, a Python/PyQt5-based intelligent desktop application for well data management, offline geological query handling, and ML-assisted analysis in petroleum and drilling workflows.
 Designed the system with a scalable architecture for future ingestion of geological and drilling reports into SQLite/SQL Server, enabling optimized search, structured data storage, and intelligent reporting capabilities.